wso2/docker-sp/docker-compose/editor-worker-dashboard/README.md

 ## How to deploy

-  1. Build the Stream Processor editor, worker and dashboard images using [SP Dockerfiles](../../dockerfiles/README.md)
+  1. In order to run the Docker Compose configuration, you will need an active subscription from WSO2 since the Docker images hosted at docker.wso2.com contains the latest updates and fixes to WSO2 Stream Processor.
+You can sign up for a Free Trial Subscription [here](https://wso2.com/free-trial-subscription).

-     > In the `docker-compose.yml`, remove the `dockerhub.wso2.com/` prefix from the `image` name
+     > If you wish to run the Docker Compose configuration using Docker images built locally, build the Stream Processor editor, worker and dashboard images using [SP Dockerfiles](../../dockerfiles/README.md) and remove the `docker.wso2.com/` prefix from the `image` name In the `docker-compose.yml`

-     > For example, change the line `image: dockerhub.wso2.com/wso2sp-manager:4.0.0` to `image: wso2sp-manager:4.0.0`
+     > For example, change the line `image: docker.wso2.com/wso2sp-manager:4.0.0` to `image: wso2sp-manager:4.0.0`

   2. Pull MySQL Docker image:
      ```